NormandinSystems/big-g-electric/README.md

 we're proud to be a Champion standby authorized dealer.

 make sure phone numbers are all correct on the click call nows for the entire site.

+mention she has like the 5 million dollr insurance fully insured up to 5 million dollars, murray sent it.

+update the south shore locations